zbalkan/AppLister/README.md

 ## Architecture

 The folder structure clearly shows the architecture of the software.
-The Windows service is split into two projects: the `WindowsServiceProxy` and `InventoryService`.
-The `InventoryService` consists of the business logic, which can be imported and unit-tested.
+The Windows service is split into two projects: the `WindowsServiceProxy` and `AppLister`.
+The `AppLister` consists of the business logic, which can be imported and unit-tested.
 The `WindowsServiceProxy`, on the other hand, is almost a generic Windows service executable which initiates the process.

 All of the code is based on .NET Framework 4.8.1 due to the dependencies.